Racing Rules

 Points per Class.

 Points are awarded for the total laps after all heats are completed for the class.
 The points are 10, 7,5,4,3,2,1 respectively.
+15,12,10,9,8,7,6,5,4,3,2,1 can also be used as sometimes larger groups do race.
 A competitor needs to complete minimum one lap in a race heat to score minimum points for that class.
 Fastest lap time will be used to break any ties in the event of a tie in the total lap count.
 Bonus point awarded to fastest lap time driver.

 Minimum Number of Competitors